 - A dataset containing the totality of all educational diplomas the TREE respondents have obtained up to 2014;

 - A weighting dataset allowing for correction of sample bias/attrition.

-A further (10th) survey wave among the 1st TREE cohort is carried out in 2019, at average respondent’s age of 35.
-The respective data should be available by 2021.
+A further (10th) survey wave among the TREE1 cohort has been conducted in 2019/20, at average respondent’s age of 35.

 The data are downloadable under the same link as the TREE2 data (see above).

 Should you encounter difficulties with getting access to the TREE data at FORSbase, do not hesitate to contact us (email@example.com or +41 31 684 38 23).